-A receding hairline can affect adults at different ages.
-But what triggers it, and what treatments are available?
+A receding hairline can affect both men and women at different ages.
+But what triggers it, and what treatments are available to restore hair growth?

-Men can develop a receding hairline at any post-puberty age, so it could start as early as the late teens or early twenties.
-Usually, though, most men will notice at least some recession by the time they reach their late thirties.
+Usually, though, most men will notice at least some recession by the time they reach their late 30s.

 But you could also retain healthy growth in the middle of the scalp while hair loss proceeds from above the temples, forming a V-shaped pattern known as a “widow’s peak”.

-Men with a receding hairline may also lose their hair at the back and sides of the head in some cases, but others may shave these areas to create a voluntarily bald look.
+In some cases, men with a receding hairline may also lose their hair at the back and sides of the head, but others may shave these areas to create a voluntarily bald look.

 For women, the back and sides of the head usually retain their hair while the centre part expands across the top of the scalp.

 For some postmenopausal women, this might be caused by frontal fibrosing alopecia, a condition that mainly affects the hairline and can occur alongside female pattern baldness.